Shilpa1100/CrawlerApp/README.md

 ## Description

 This is Crawer server web Application for client details.
-Using this user can parse URl to and store data in database.
+Using this user can parse URL to and store data in database.
 Through UI users can view, add, edit, search and delete client details.

 ## Table of Contents